Notify

 Content ActionDeliver an inline message.
 Ideal for links or summaries

-System ActionTriggers an action with input arguments
+System ActionTriggers an action or compound action with input arguments

 Conversation ActionStarts a conversation process.
 Inputs args must be declared as slots in the process.